 “Top Gun: Maverick” is an uninspired, outdated retread of 1986’s “Top Gun,” but with more implausible scenarios and with no women in military leadership positions.
 Even the original songs in this sequel are forgettable.
 While “Top Gun: Maverick” has more racial diversity than the first “Top Gun” movie, the people of color in the movie are still relegated to “sidekick” and forgettable roles.
 “Top Gun: Maverick” makes the same mistake that a lot of sequels do: Copying the same plot as the first movie without improving it.

 What makes this mistake less acceptable is that “Top Gun: Maverick” has arrived 36 years after the release of the first “Top Gun” movie.
 That’s plenty of time to think up ways to take the movie in innovative and clever directions.
 (By contrast, Cruise’s “Mission: Impossible” movie franchise keeps things fresh with stories and action scenes that are unique to each movie.)
-Directed by Joseph Kosinski, “Top Gun: Maverick” was originally supposed to be released in 2020, but it was delayed multiple times because of the COVID-19 pandemic and other reasons.
+Directed by Joseph Kosinski, “Top Gun: Maverick” was originally supposed to be released in 2019, but it was delayed multiple times because of post-production issues, the COVID-19 pandemic and other reasons.
 The movie was filmed before the pandemic.